thakumar/docs/content/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 ### Unsupported Features

 {{% notice note %}}
-EVPN MH can not coexist in an EVPN network with Broadcom based switches in an MLAG configuration.
+- EVPN MH cannot coexist in an EVPN network with Broadcom based switches in an MLAG configuration.

-In mixed Broadcom-Spectrum networks EVPN-MH is not supported.
+- EVPN-MH is not supported in mixed Broadcom-Spectrum networks.

-In networks with all Spectrum based switches, EVPN and MLAG may coexist.
+- EVPN and MLAG can coexist in networks with all Spectrum based switches.
 {{% /notice %}}

 The following features are not supported with EVPN-MH:

 - {{<link url="Traditional-Bridge-Mode" text="Traditional bridge mode">}}
 - {{<link url="Inter-subnet-Routing/#asymmetric-routing" text="Distributed asymmetric routing">}}
-- Head-end replication; use {{<link title="EVPN BUM Traffic with PIM-SM" text="EVPN-PIM">}} for BUM traffic handling instead
+- Head-end replication; use {{<link title="EVPN BUM Traffic with PIM-SM" text="EVPN-PIM">}} for BUM traffic handling.

-## Configure EVPN-MH
+## Basic Configuration

-To configure EVPN-MH, first you need to enable the `evpn.multihoming.enable` variable in `switchd.conf`.
-Then you need to specify the following required settings:
+To configure EVPN-MH, enable the `evpn.multihoming.enable` variable in `switchd.conf`.
+Then, specify the following required settings:

 - The Ethernet segment ID (`es-id`)
 - The Ethernet segment system MAC address (`es-sys-mac`)